telerik/kendo-ui-core/docs/controls/charts/troubleshoot/performance-tips.md

 ### Use Canvas Rendering

 Switching to Canvas rendering improves the performance of the widgets, especially on mobile devices.
-It facilitates the visualization of data by its fast update of graphs that do not need animations and interactivity.
+It facilitates the visualization of data by its fast update and lower resource usage.

+> **Important**
+>
+> Versions of Kendo UI prior to 2016.2 do not support interactivity
+> and do not fire events when rendering in Canvas.

 The example below demonstrates how to configure Canvas rendering.